Keretapi Tanah Melayu: Infrastructure

 The total network spans 1641 km.
 The total length of the network was 1,700 km, however due to the closure and subsequent removal of the section of tracks between Tanjong Pagar railway station and Woodlands Train Checkpoint, the network is now shorter.

-The West Coast line is double tracked and electrified between Padang Besar and Gemas, along with all branch lines used for passenger service along this stretch.
+The West Coast Line is double tracked and electrified between Padang Besar and Gemas, along with all branch lines used for passenger service along this stretch.
 As part of the upgrades, all level crossings have been removed and modern signaling installed.

-The stations along these line are a combination of heritage stations from the colonial era, such as Ipoh Station and Kuala Lumpur Station, and modern stations that were built when the line was double tracked, such as Taiping, Butterworth, Arau station.
+The stations along this line are a combination of heritage stations from the colonial era, such as Ipoh Station and Kuala Lumpur Station, and modern stations that were built when the line was double tracked, such as Taiping, Butterworth, and Arau stations.

-The remainder of the West Coast main line from Gemas Station to Johor Bahru Sentral Station is still being in the process of being double tracked and electrified under the Gemas - Johor Bahru Electrified Double Track Project.
+The remainder of the West Coast main line from Gemas Station to Johor Bahru Sentral Station is still in the process of being double-tracked and electrified under the Gemas - Johor Bahru Electrified Double Track Project.

-The East Coast line is single tracked.
-Having not seen much upgrades over the years, the line is considerably less modern than the upgraded sections of the West Coast line.
-Level crossings are still prevalent and the traditional token signaling system is still used.
+The East Coast Line is single tracked.
+Having not seen many upgrades over the years, the line is considerably less modern than the upgraded sections of the West Coast Line.
+Level crossings are still prevalent, and the traditional token signaling system is still used.
 The stations along this line are older and smaller.
-Although the line will remain single tracked, rehabilitation works are underway to replace the worn track and many stations are also being upgraded.
+Although the line will remain single-tracked, rehabilitation works are underway to replace the worn track, and many stations are also being upgraded.

-Most of the lines use concrete sleepers, which had replaced wooden sleepers from 1982 for the Kerdau-Jerantut and Sungai Yu-Tumpat lines and became more widespread after upgrading works in recent years.
+Most of the lines use concrete sleepers, which replaced wooden sleepers from 1982 for the Kerdau-Jerantut and Sungai Yu-Tumpat lines and became more widespread after upgrading works in recent years.

-When the East Coast Line rehabilitation work and West Coast line double tracking is complete, the network will exclusively use concrete sleepers.
+When the East Coast Line rehabilitation work and West Coast Line double tracking is complete, the network will exclusively use concrete sleepers.